mindspore-ai/docs/tutorials/source_en/advanced/model/metric.md

 When a training task is complete, an evaluation function (Metric) is often required to evaluate the quality of a model.
 Different training tasks usually require different metric functions.
 For example, for a binary classification problem, common evaluation metrics include precision, recall, and the like.
 For a multiclass classification task, macro and micro may be used for evaluation.

-MindSpore provides evaluation functions for most common tasks, such as `train.Accuracy`, `nn.Precision`, `nn.MAE`, and `nn.MSE`.
+MindSpore provides evaluation functions for most common tasks, such as `Accuracy`、`Precision`、`MAE` and `MSE`.
 The evaluation functions provided by MindSpore cannot meet the requirements of all tasks.
 In most cases, you need to customize metrics for a specific task to evaluate the trained model.

-The following describes how to customize metrics and how to use metrics in `nn.Model`.
+The following describes how to customize metrics and how to use metrics in `mindspore.train.Model`.

 > For details, see [Evaluation Metrics](https://www.mindspore.cn/docs/en/master/api_python/mindspore.train.html#evaluation-metrics).

 ## Customized Metrics

-The customized metric function needs to inherit the `nn.Metric` parent class and re-implement the `clear`, `update`, and `eval` methods in the parent class.
+The customized metric function needs to inherit the `mindspore.train.Metric` parent class and re-implement the `clear`, `update`, and `eval` methods in the parent class.

 - `clear`: initializes related internal parameters.
 - `update`: receives network prediction output and labels, computes errors, and updates internal evaluation results after each step.